FAQGURU/FAQGURU/topics/en/git.md

 * https://samwize.com/2012/10/30/common-git-usage/

 [[↑] Back to top](#Git)
 ### You need to rollback to a previous commit and don't care about recent changes.
 What commands should you use?
-(Senior)

 Let's say you have made mulitple commits, but the last few were bad and you want to rollback to a previous commit:
 ```sh